golemparts/blinkt/README.md

 ## Documentation

-All documentation can be found at [docs.golemparts.com/blinkt](https://docs.golemparts.com/blinkt).
+Documentation for the latest release can be found at [docs.golemparts.com/blinkt](https://docs.golemparts.com/blinkt).
+Documentation for earlier releases is stored at [docs.rs/blinkt](https://docs.rs/blinkt).

 ## Usage